furnaceX/fabriq-api-docs/source/includes/user-resources/alerts/_types.md

 ### Watch Notification
 The user can request to have his or her contacts notified that have started and/or ended an activity.
 The user will receive a message with a link to watch the user in real-time.

+### App-Defined Notification
+You can define notifications specific to your app which can be triggered manually or automatically on behalf of the user.